-Still hanging on to that Econ 101 textbook from 1989?
-Whole chapters of it are as outdated as your penny loafers and popped collars from that same era.
+Still clinging to that Econ 101 textbook from college?
+Whole chapters of it probably are outdated.

 Read on for a quick primer on modern money facts you need to know now.